Valve Lubricants for Carbon Capture and Storage Operations

-Understanding how Valve Lubricant 601 behaves when mixed with Supercritical CO2
+Understanding how Valve Lubricant 601 behaves when mixed with Supercritical CO2.

 Carbon Capture and Storage (CCS) is the process of capturing waste carbon dioxide (CO2) and storing it where it will not enter the atmosphere.
 The aim is to prevent the release of large quantities of CO2 into the atmosphere to help reduce the impact of heavy industry processes on the environment and limit climate change.
 With an increased focus and need to limit our carbon footprint, the Carbon Capture and Storage market is expected to increase significantly over the coming years.